AZFO is an organization of birders and ornithologists dedicated to increasing the knowledge of the changing status, identification,

 Diana Herron

-AZFO Board Treasurer and Membership Secretary
+AZFO Treasurer and Membership Secretary

 Diana began her long birding career in Southern California and has been a resident of Arizona since the early 1990s.
 She became the Treasurer of AZFO in 2018 and assumed the duties of Membership Secretary in 2023.
 Diana enjoys working with numbers and spreadsheets and keeping the organization's financial house in order.